Code of Life

 Fudoshin | Emotional Balance

-Referred to as ‘immovable mind’, fudoshin is a mental state where one achieves peaceful and complete determination and unwavering will.
-Used as an antidote to anger, doubt, fear or hesitation, fudoshin is the mental fuel used by many martial artists and athletes to overcome every obstacle with courage and an implacable will to succeed.
+Referred to as ‘immovable mind’, fudoshin is a mental state where one achieves peaceful, complete determination and unwavering will.
+Used as an antidote to anger, doubt, fear or hesitation, fudoshin is the mental fuel many martial artists and athletes use to overcome every obstacle with courage and an implacable will to succeed.
 Achieving fudoshin can feel like you are invincible and cannot lose.